Flip-sort and combinatorial aspects of pop-stack sorting: Worst-cases of flip-sort: permutations with high cost

 \section{Worst-cases of flip-sort: permutations with high cost}

 This claim by Aigner and Ziegler is concerning an extremal problem in geometry which is in fact solved by understanding the worst cases of flip-sort!
 We refer to~\cite[Chapter 12]{AignerZiegler18} and~\cite{Ungar82} for more details on this geometric problem.
-In this section, we strongly extend these studies by proving structural and enumerative results concerning the evolution of $\pi$ under flip-sort, while concentrating on permutations with worst costs.
+In this section, we strongly extend these studies by proving structural and enumerative results concerning the evolution of permutations during the flip-sort process, focussing on permutations with worst costs.
 We start with some definitions, notation, and basic observations.